-I walked up to the castle and waited with the group until it was our turn for the tour.
-We couldn’t take any pictures inside, but this is one of those places that are JUST as beautiful from the outside.
+At the entrance to the castle, you can get a 35-minute guided tour of the castle.
+You can’t take pictures inside, but this is one of those places that are JUST as beautiful from the outside.
 We got the story of the castle and King Ludwig on the bus, which was good because the castle tour was mainly about Neuschwanstein.

-Neuschwanstein has a lot of uniquely-designed rooms, but my favorite was Ludwig’s artificial grotto, which was an allusion to the Tannhäuser opera by Wagner.
+Neuschwanstein has a lot of uniquely-designed rooms, but my favourite was Ludwig’s artificial grotto, which was an allusion to the Tannhäuser opera by Wagner.
 It really shows how eccentric he was.

-On the way down I saw Hohenschwangau Castle.
+If you walk down from the castle, you’ll see Hohenschwangau Castle.
 This is where Ludwig lived when he built the fairytale castle.
 Hohenschwangau was also his childhood home and an inspiration for him to create a “more beautiful and habitable” castle.

-After a few hours, we drove on to Linderhof castle; the smallest of the king’s three castles.
+After lunch, it’s time to visit Linderhof castle; the smallest of the king’s three castles.

 Ludwig was a recluse.
 So it’s no surprise that he built Linderhof in a secluded area, surrounded by forests and hills.
 Ludwig wanted to build a castle similar to Versailles in France and although Linderhof is much smaller, it’s easy to see the similarity.

 Linderhof has a more private or intimate feel as opposed to Neuschwanstein, which is big and grandiose.
-Ludwig’s favorite room – and mine too – was the mirror room.
-With large mirrors on every wall, it looked like an endless hall where-ever you looked.
+Ludwig’s favourite room – and mine too – was the mirror room.
+With large mirrors on every wall, it looked like an endless hall wherever you looked.
 It was really cool.

 - Make sure Marienbrücke is open on the day you visit.